jens-duttke/tslint-filter/README.md

 ## Rule File Names

-Dashes in the file names are converted to camel-case, but leading and trailing dashes are keeped.
+Dashes in the file names are converted to camel-case, but leading and trailing dashes are kept.
 "Rule" is appended.

 So, the rule name `-ab-cd-ef-` is located in the file `-abCdEf-Rule`.